Lamb, Warren lead Pacers past Young, Hawks in OT

 MOVE OVER, MOE

-Fourth-year Pacers coach Nate McMillan tied Doug Moe for 24th on the NBA’s list with 628 victories.
+McMillan tied Doug Moe for 24th on the NBA’s list with 628 victories.
 McMillan, whose overall record is 628-566, recently passed Larry Bird (147) and Bob “Slick” Leonard (142) for fourth in career franchise victories now at 150.

 UP NEXT